List of Kentucky supplemental roads and rural secondary highways (400–499): KY 489

 Kentucky Route 489 is a 4.107 mi supplemental road in eastern Grant County.
 The highway is split into two disjoint segments by the South Fork of Grassy Creek at Williamstown Lake on the east side of Williamstown.
 The 3.044 mi southern segment of KY 489, which is almost entirely within the city limits of Williamstown, begins at KY 22 and heads northeast along Fairview Road.
 At KY 2362, the highway turns north onto Draper Road, which the route follows until the end of state maintenance south of the dam at the east end of the lake.
 The 1.063 mi northern segment of KY 489 begins north of the dam and follows Day Road north to KY 467 (Knoxville Road).

+History

+KY 489 originally ran from KY 453 in Kentucky Dam to US 62 (now KY 93) in Kuttawa.
+This became part of US 641 in 1955, and KY 489 was reassigned as a renumbering of Kentucky Route 641 to avoid duplication.